-- (2) A person with mental illness and who because of his or her illness is unable to provide for his or her basic physical needs so as to guard himself or herself from serious harm unless treated on an inpatient basis without the assistance of family or outside help. \ or - of the nature of his or her illness, is unable to understand his or her need for treatment and who, if not treated, is reasonably expected to suffer or continue to suffer mental deterioration or emotional deterioration, or both, to the point that the person is reasonably expected to engage in dangerous conduct.
+- (3) A person with mental illness who: - (i) refuses treatment or is not adhering adequately to prescribed treatment; - (ii) because of the nature of his or her illness, is unable to understand his or her need for treatment; and - (iii) if not treated on an inpatient basis, is reasonably expected, based on his or her behavioral history, to suffer mental or emotional deterioration and is reasonably expected, after such deterioration, to meet the criteria of either paragraph (1) or paragraph (2) of this Section., because of the nature of his or her illness, is unable to understand his or her need for treatment and who, if not treated, is reasonably expected to suffer or continue to suffer mental deterioration or emotional deterioration, or both, to the point that the person is reasonably expected to engage in dangerous conduct.

-In determining whether a person meets the criteria specified in paragraph (1) or, (2), or (3), the court may consider evidence of the person's repeated past pattern of specific behavior and actions related to the person's illness.
-Nothing in this Section shall be interpreted as requiring a determination that the respondent has inflicted or threatened serious physical harm on himself or another in the past, so long as it is determined that the respondent is reasonably expected to inflict harm in the future as provided in paragraph
+In determining whether a person meets the criteria specified in paragraph (1), (2), or (3), the court may consider evidence of the person's repeated past pattern of specific behavior and actions related to the person's illness.